jmcasebeer/jmcasebeer.github.io/_projects/meta-af.markdown

 - Talks: Contact me if interested!

-We release code and model checkpoints using the `meta-af` python package developed for this work.
+We release code and model checkpoints using the `metaaf` python package developed for this work.
 For demos of the code, setup instructions, and more, check out the [GitHub repo](https://github.com/adobe-research/MetaAF).
 To listen to model outputs, head to the [**demo page**](/metaaf/demos).
+We published an early version of these results in <d-cite key="casebeer2021auto">.

 ---